George Kuepper and Mardi Dodson

 Corn, beans, and squash have a unique symbiotic relationship in a Native American garden.
 Corn offers a structure for the beans to climb.
 The beans, in turn, help to replenish the soil with nutrients.
 And the large leaves of squash and pumpkin vines provide living mulch that conserves water and provides weed control.
 This ancient style of companion planting has played a key role in the survival of all people in North America.
 Grown together these crops are able to thrive and provide high-yield, high-quality crops with a minimal environmental impact.

-Kuepper & Mardi Dodson
+By George Kuepper and Mardi Dodson July 2001

 This page was last updated on: September 15, 2016